Faisal-Manzer/Getting-Started-Guide/README.md

 ## Cloud Computing and Security
 ### Get started with AWS
-1. [Udemy Course AWS with Django](https://www.udemy.com/share/100nwIBEEbcldWQn4=/): Django only is at some part of the tutorial, I loved this course because it covers the whole architecture and is a great basic start.
+- [Udemy Course AWS with Django](https://www.udemy.com/share/100nwIBEEbcldWQn4=/): Django only is at some part of the tutorial, I loved this course because it covers the whole architecture and is a great basic start.
-2. [Understanding the Complex](https://www.udemy.com/share/10009iAEYceF9SQHQ=/): I haven't taken this course myself but going through syllabus it seems to be very much useful.
+- [Understanding the Complex](https://www.udemy.com/share/10009iAEYceF9SQHQ=/): I haven't taken this course myself but going through syllabus it seems to be very much useful.
-3. [AWS for developers](https://www.udemy.com/share/1000viAEYceF9SQHQ=/): This is great for start and also DevOps.
+- [AWS for developers](https://www.udemy.com/share/1000viAEYceF9SQHQ=/): This is great for start and also DevOps.

 Take one of these 3 courses to go with, you will understand what to do next.
 All three courses are different in some way.

 - [Server-less APIs](https://www.udemy.com/share/1001DoAEYceF9SQHQ=/)
 ### System design
-I love [this](https://www.youtube.com/watch?v=quLrc3PbuIw&list=PLMCXHnjXnTnvo6alSjVkgxV-VH6EPyvoX) tutorials for system design basics.
+I love [this](https://www.youtube.com/watch?v=quLrc3PbuIw&list=PLMCXHnjXnTnvo6alSjVkgxV-VH6EPyvoX) tutorials for understanding system design basics.

 ### Cyber Security and Ethical Hacking
-- [Web bug bounty](https://courses.learncodeonline.in/learn/Ethical-Hacking-Master-Course-Web-Bug-Bounty-from-scratch?tab=1): This is good for a backend developer, I took this course and was basic and good I guess.
+- [Web bug bounty](https://courses.learncodeonline.in/learn/Ethical-Hacking-Master-Course-Web-Bug-Bounty-from-scratch?tab=1): This is good for a backend developer, I took this course and was basic and good I guess, but is little outdated.
 - [Ethical Hacking](https://www.udemy.com/share/1013kMAEYceF9SQHQ=/)

 Take any of the two above course for getting started with basics.
 They have the same topics.